I bet that a lot of our readers will still remember running into the woods and searching for wild blackberries as little kids.

 Ingredients per 1 gallon (6 bottles) of blackberry wine

-Where To Get Blackberries?
+Where to Pick/Get Blackberries?

 Most people are capable of identifying blackberries on our deserts quite easily, but that might not be the case when stood in the wild and in front of a bush.